Woolly mammoth: Relationship with humans

 The woolly mammoth is the third-most depicted animal in ice age art, after horses and bison, and these images were produced between 35,000 and 11,500 years ago.
 Today, more than 500 depictions of woolly mammoths have been discovered in media ranging from cave paintings and engravings on the walls of 46 caves in Russia, France, and Spain to engravings and sculptures (termed "portable art") made from ivory, antler, stone, and bone.
 Cave paintings of woolly mammoths exist in several styles and sizes.
 The French Rouffignac Cave has the most depictions, 159, and some of the drawings are more than 2 m in length.
 Other notable caves with mammoth depictions are the Chauvet Cave, Les Combarelles Cave, and Font-de-Gaume.
-A depiction in the Cave of El Castillo may instead show Palaeoloxodon, the "straight-tusked elephant".
+An elephantid depiction in the Cave of El Castillo may instead show the straight-tusked elephant (Palaeoloxodon antiquus).

 "Portable art" can be more accurately dated than cave art since it is found in the same deposits as tools and other ice age artifacts.
 The largest collection of portable mammoth art, consisting of 62 depictions on 47 plaques, was found in the 1960s at an excavated open-air camp near Gönnersdorf in Germany.
 A correlation between the number of mammoths depicted and the most often hunted species does not seem to exist since reindeer bones are the most frequently found animal remains at the site.
 Two spear throwers shaped as woolly mammoths have been found in France.
 Some portable mammoth depictions may not have been produced where they were discovered but could have moved around by ancient trading.